tetrau/habit-tracker/README.md

 ### Step 2: Log your activities

-Click the right part of each habit card to add a count.
+click or tap the right part of each habit card to add a count.

 ![demo.add.count](doc/img/demo.add.count.png)

+## Limits

+This web app uses the IndexedDB as storage, which may not work on private browsing mode of many browsers.
+And the database size has limit depends on which browser you used also the free local disk space size.